Welcome to Angus's Rainbow Bridge Memorial Residency

 Thomson's Angus Magee was born on April 21, 1981.
 This was an auspicious date since my little Cairn Terrier shared it with his grandma Jo'Anna.
 Angus was the happiest of dogs (although he never really realized he was a "dog")loving walks, car rides and time with his family.

-Angus and playing fetch with his stuffed animals.
+Angus loved playing fetch with his stuffed animals.
 He had about 20 toys in his box at any given time and knew each and every one of them by name.
 If you told him to get a particular toy he came back with that toy.
 He also had the "patience of Job".
 If he wanted you to play and you didn't he would patiently sit there for hours with the toy just starring at you - he knew he could break anyone down!

 At the age of 6 he was diagnosed as a primary diabetic.
 Since his mom is a nurse this was no problem at all.
 He was so trusting, would put his little paw out when it was time to take his blood sugars and never wince when he got a shot.
 He had no side effects from the diabetes throughout the rest of his life.